Best Running Shoes Fully Reviewed & Compared in 2020

 Outsole lugs may get debris stuck to them

 When it comes to Nike, they are one of the most well-known and highly regarded brands in the athletic world.
-So, it is no surprise that we feature more than one of their shoes on our list—and the Nike Air Pegasus 35 model is one of the best and most recommended running shoes out there this year!
+So, it is no surprise that we feature more than one of their shoes on our list—and the Nike Air Pegasus 35 model is one of the best and most recommended shoes out there this year!
 If you want a comfortable, responsive, and well-cushioned pair of shoes, then you need to check these out!Read more

 It is safe to say that these shoes offer enough stability for those of you who are neutral runners.
-That being said, if you need any additional stability features, you won’t find it in these shoes.
+That being said, if you need any additional stability features, you won’t find it in these running sneakers.
 They do have a lateral crash rail and heel collar that does provide enough stability for neutral runners.

 After doing the research, we found there are no issues with the overall breathability of these shoes.
 In facts, countless users actually rave about it—although some do mention they are not the best for winter running.
 These shoes are so breathable because of their mesh, which allows for optimal ventilation, so your feet stay cool, dry, and comfortable.

-These Nike running shoes are really durable!
+These Nike shoes for running are really durable!
 They feature an outsole made of really durable rubber as well as hexagonal lugs that will hold their own for the long haul.
 As long as you stick to just running with these shoes, you will find that they are definitely built to last.

-In terms of flexibility, these shoes allow for a full range of motion thanks to their flexible midsole.
+In terms of flexibility, these running sneakers allow for a full range of motion thanks to their flexible midsole.
 The breathable upper is also constructed of flexible materials and since the newest model got rid of an eyelet row, you will find these are even more flexible than the previous model (if you are familiar with the 34)

 6. Brooks Ghost 11